CBEP-SoCB/CDO-Portland-Jetport_sum/README.md

 # Summary of Data Sources
 All data are derived from data available from NOAA National Centers for Environmental Information (NOAA NCEI).
 Raw data were downloaded from NOAA's online repositories using a Python script using a Public NOAA API.
-Details are included in a "DATA_SOURCES.md" file in the "Data" folder.

 We principally used two different data sets, both accessed through the API.

 - GHCND.
-Global Historical Climatology Network Daily; Daily data; used here to derive length of the growing season, and number of very large storm days (> 2 inches of rain) each year.
+Global Historical Climatology Network Daily; Daily data; used here to derive length of the growing season, and the number of large storm days (> 2 inches of rain) each year.

 - GSOY (Global Summary of the Year; Yearly Summaries; used here for all other